strimzi/strimzi-kafka-operator/design/github-repository-restructuring.md

 * The Strimzi lab repo with some demos
 * The Strimzi website repo

-Despite us having multiple repositories, some things which are related to Strimzi it self seem to be only in the Operator repository.
+Despite us having multiple repositories, some things which are related to Strimzi itself seem to be only in the Operator repository.
 For example the design proposals or the governance documents are central and should apply to whole Strimzi, but are in the operator repository only.
 That might not be logical since some users might use only some parts and might miss these things.